blowfish, BF_set_key, BF_encrypt, BF_decrypt, BF_ecb_encrypt, BF_cbc_encrypt, BF_cfb64_encrypt, BF_ofb64_encrypt, BF_options - Blowfish encryption

 BF_cbc_encrypt() is the Cipher Block Chaining function for Blowfish.
 It encrypts or decrypts the 64 bits chunks of in using the key schedule, putting the result in out. enc decides if encryption (BF_ENCRYPT) or decryption (BF_DECRYPT) shall be performed. ivec must point at an 8 byte long initialization vector.

 BF_cfb64_encrypt() is the CFB mode for Blowfish with 64 bit feedback.
 It encrypts or decrypts the bytes in in using the key schedule, putting the result in out. enc decides if encryption (BF_ENCRYPT) or decryption (BF_DECRYPT) shall be performed. ivec must point at an 8 byte long initialization vector. num must point at an integer which must be initially zero.

 BF_ofb64_encrypt() is the OFB mode for Blowfish with 64 bit feedback.
 It uses the same parameters as BF_cfb64_encrypt(), which must be initialized the same way.

 BF_encrypt() and BF_decrypt() are the lowest level functions for Blowfish encryption.
 They encrypt/decrypt the first 64 bits of the vector pointed by data, using the key key.
 These functions should not be used unless you implement 'modes' of Blowfish.
 The alternative is to use BF_ecb_encrypt().
 If you still want to use these functions, you should be aware that they take each 32-bit chunk in host-byte order, which is little-endian on little-endian platforms and big-endian on big-endian ones.

 None of the functions presented here return any value.

-Applications should use the higher level functions EVP_EncryptInit(3) etc. instead of calling these functions directly.
+Applications should use the higher level functions EVP_EncryptInit(3) etc. instead of calling the blowfish functions directly.